 With all the technological advancements, it almost seems like back-tracking to suggest that you should put aside the phones and tablets in exchange for a book, but it’s not.
 Scientific research has shown that by reading from a physical book or newspaper as opposed to an e-book or your digital copy, you absorb more information.
 This owes to two main reasons.
 Firstly, you get less distracted, mostly due to the fact the internet isn’t right at your fingers and secondly, having the material in your hands help you visualise just how much you’ve read.

 Similarly, if you’ve been working in a job all day that involves focusing on a computer screen and your equating to that aforementioned 1,700 hours, then use the evenings to give your eyes a rest.
 Findings suggest that using a blue light before sleep can disrupt with your melatonin and circadian cycles, making the process of getting to sleep a whole lot harder.
-On the other hand, reading some print is deemed an age-old remedy for those struggling with getting some shut eye.
+This is why many people will wear blue light glasses whilst looking at a screen, as these have been shown to block the harmful light and help prevent the disruption of sleep cycles.
+On the other hand, reading some print is deemed an age-old remedy for those struggling with getting some shut-eye.

 No one is proposing that we scrap all the digital technologies that make our day-to-day life so much better, however it is worth reassessing the time spent looking at a screen and whether it essential – looking at the same posts repeatedly isn’t.